Brian Murphy (footballer, born 1983): Ipswich Town

 In late 2009 Murphy agreed to join Ipswich Town during the January 2010 transfer window.
 This was announced on the same day that Bohemians won their second successive League of Ireland title, and Murphy received his first call into the Irish senior squad.
 At the start of the January transfer window, Murphy formalized his transfer to Portman Road.

 His first appearance in the Town squad came on 10 January 2010 against Leicester City.
 Arran Lee-Barrett was to start in goal after showing impressive form late in 2009, with Murphy covering on the bench.
 However, Murphy was injured in the warm up at Leicester and was subsequently unable to fulfill his place on the bench for Town.
 The injury was to his knee ligaments and kept Murphy out until February, when he made a reserves appearance in a 1–0 win at Norwich.
 Lee-Barrett was, by this time, beginning to lose the form he had previously shown – something that was highlighted in a defeat away to table propping Peterborough.
 The following game Murphy was handed his debut against Sheffield Wednesday and kept a clean sheet on 20 February 2010.

 Murphy impressed in that game, especially when he denied the Owls with a close range, reflex save in the first half.
 He retained his place in goal for the next game with Scunthorpe only conceding one goal.
-His home debut came against Bristol City on 27 January 2010, making one extremely memorable and spectacular save from David Clarkson.
-Indeed, it turned out to be a game for the goalkeepers, because for all Ipswich dominated, it was Murphy's opposite number, Dean Gerken who stole the headlines with a spectacular performance that included five world class saves.
+His home debut came against Bristol City on 27 February 2010, making a save from David Clarkson.
+Indeed, it turned out to be a game for the goalkeepers: Murphy's opposite number, Dean Gerken, stole the headlines with a spectacular performance that included five world class saves.

 On 7 May 2011 it was confirmed that Murphy had rejected a new contract and would be leaving the club.